Leader,

 For detailed information on the required courses in this concentration, consult the SFU Calendar.

-Learn how to enhance this concentration.
+Learn how to plan this concentration.

 Human Resource Management

 The Human Resource Management (HRM) introductory courses help students in all business fields to understand, predict, and manage behavior in organizations.
 Choose to take courses focused on two professional career streams: the Personnel Specialist option covers recruitment, training, negotiation skills and performance management while the Managing People option includes design of employment systems, change and organizational leadership.
-You’ll be prepared for entry-level positions in human resource management and consulting firms.

 Career Outcomes